dlee67/TextFilterUI/README.md

 Each text files will be deciphered as a 0, or 1, in accordance to the user's specified pattern (ofcourse, this includes regex).
 Each time when user specified pattern is detected in the text file being processed, isCounter is incremented.
 When the isCounter exceeds the certain amount of value, it will be flagged as either of the binary number, which is later processed in the machine learning algorithm.

 # You are being extremly vague.
-I am trying to come up with graphical examples of this project's mechanism by April 8th.
-As of now, there are "documents" being created to elaborate the projects in extreme depth.

 And here is the architecture below.
 ![Screenshot](Plan.png)

 # I thought you didn't like Python?